Thoughts on Thread:

 I think that is also very true of the beguiling work of Cos Ahmet where thread is certainly a thought, and more than a thought.

-Read Nigel St. Clair Morgan's exhibition review online here
+Read Nigel St. Clair Morgan's essay online here